callum-oakley/jsq/README.md

   [BODY]  The body of the JavaScript function to be evaluated [default: $]

 Options:
-  -p, --parse      JSON.parse STDIN before passing it to the function -s, --stringify  JSON.stringify the result before printing it to STDOUT -h, --help       Print help
+  -p, --parse      Parse STDIN as JSON before passing it to the function -t, --toml       Parse STDIN as TOML before passing it to the function -s, --stringify  JSON.stringify the result before printing it to STDOUT -h, --help       Print help
   -V, --version    Print version